thelang-io/the/packages/algorithm/README.md

 **Exceptions**

-- `Base64Error` - thrown if string to be decoded is not correctly encoded
+- `QRCodeError` - thrown if string to be decoded is not correctly encoded

 **Examples**